Osorio21/SearchIt/README.md

 ##### > Business

-Contains decodable Business struct that contains specified properties for Business objects that are created after API call and JSON decoding process.
+Contains decodable Business struct that has specific properties for Business objects that are created after API call and JSON decoding process.
 Business objects are later used to populate data in multiple table cells and for location plotting in maps.

 ##### > Businesses